-Name Explanation Values evendate Date when the event was received on the Panda Advanced Reporting Tool server.
-Date machineIP IP address of the customer's computer that triggered the alert.
-IP address
+Name Explanation Values evendate Date and time when the event was logged on the Panda server.
+The console shows the field according to the time zone configured on the computer.
+Date

 Table 7.1: Description of the alert type events generated